Aytaknazarpour/Aytaknazarpour/README.md

 ### About Aytak:
 -  **I'm currently working on**: Blockchain-based fintech solutions and ML models for predictive analytics and algo trading.
--  **I'm looking to collaborate on**: Open-source projects in blockchain, fintech, or ML—especially DeFi or AI-driven trading tools.
+-  **I'm looking to collaborate on**: Open-source projects in blockchain, fintech, or ML especially DeFi or AI-driven trading tools.
 -  **I'm looking for help with**: Optimizing smart contracts and ML backtesting for trading strategies.
 -  **I'm currently learning**: Advanced Solidity, TensorFlow, DeFi, and algo trading with ML backtests.
 -  **Ask me about**: Blockchain, fintech trends, or how ML can revolutionize business processes!
--  **Fun fact**: I once coded a crypto trading bot just to see if I could beat the market (spoiler: it’s harder than it looks)!
+-  **Fun fact**: I once coded a crypto trading bot just to see if I could beat the market (spoiler: it’s harder than it looks =))))!

 ---